GennyCryPotent/STREETCATS/README.md

 To run the application locally, follow the steps below.
 Make sure you have Node.js and npm installed.

 ### File .env
 In the backend directory, rename the .env.dummy file to .env and edit it with the correct values.
-You can change the **PORT** and **TOKEN_SECRET** values and save the file, but you can also change the remaining values if you prefer.
+You can change the **PORT** and **SESSION_SECRET** values and save the file, but you can also change the remaining values if you prefer.

 ### Installation
 ```